STEVE INSKEEP, Host:

 HOCHBERG: Completely office-less companies like Fuentek are rare, but working from home is growing more popular at all kinds of employers.
 A 2008 survey by a consortium called World at Work found that some 17 million Americans telecommuted at least part time.
 Consultant Maryanne Perrin, who helps employers adopt flexible work arrangements, says telecommuting has become common in companies large and small.

-Ms. MARYANNE PERRIN (Co-founder, Balancing Professionals, LLC): As they look at their business growing, this bricks and mortar that's going to have to grow along with it is extremely costly.
+MARYANNE PERRIN: As they look at their business growing, this bricks and mortar that's going to have to grow along with it is extremely costly.
 And they've realized if they can take more advantage of telework, that they can have a significant impact on the bottom line.

-Mr. JACK SPAIN (Recruiter, Fuentek): So we do focus in right here, experience working in a virtual office.
+JACK SPAIN: So we do focus in right here, experience working in a virtual office.

 HOCHBERG: Fuentek, company where everybody works from home, tries to screen out job applicants who harbor negative feelings about telecommuting.
 Jack Spain, who handles recruiting, uses an electronic questionnaire.